Tor San Michele (Rome)

 Tor San Michele, also known as Forte San Michele, is a coastal watchtower in Ostia, a frazione of the Municipality of Rome (Italy), rising near the mouth of the Tiber.

 Built during the 16th century to remedy the deviation of the river following a disastrous flood, it was first used as a customs office and a lookout and defense station, then as a lighthouse for the Ostia Seaplane Base, until it fell into disuse after the end of World War II.

+The monumental site was completely restored in 2021 and officially reopened to the public.

 History

 After a disastrous flood, which occurred on 15 September 1557, the course of the Tiber changed radically near Ostia Antica, causing the fall into disuse of the castle of Julius II, which had been used until then as the seat of papal customs.
 Fearing of an incursion from the sea, Pope Pius IV ordered a revision of the coastal defense system, entrusting the task to the architect Francesco Laparelli; he fortified the medieval Tor Boacciana, which became the temporary seat of the customs offices, promoted the maintenance of the fortress and planned the construction of a tower near the mouth of the river.

 The project was entrusted to Michelangelo (even if not all scholars agree in this attribution); the works for the construction of the tower began in 1559 and were completed in 1568 under the supervision of Nanni di Baccio Bigio, who took over after the death of his master in 1564.
 Brick, travertine and mortar were used to build the tower.
 Once the works were completed, Pope Pius V consecrated it to St. Michael the Archangel.
 According to documents preserved in the State Archives of Rome, in 1592 the tower was equipped with: half a culverin, two falconets, five swivel guns, as well as gunpowder and iron and lead round shots.

 In August 1589 the tower had to face the arrival of some Saracen vessels, which nevertheless were able to move on due to the poor state of the artillery allocated there.